IanEdington/learn/java/coursework.md

 Static Initialization, First time Class is used:

 1. Java locates \*.class file in the $CLASSPATH
+1. All methods are stored
-1. Class memory is allocated on the heap
+1. Class memory is allocated on the heap and whipped to zero
-1. Static methods are stored
+1. Object field memory is allocated on the heap and wiped to zero's
+1. recursive: If extending a class the base object/class gets initialized here.
 1. Static fields declarations and initializations are executed in sequential order

-Instance Initialization, For each new instance:
-1. Object memory is allocated on the heap
-1. Memory is wiped to zero's
 1. fields declarations and initializations are executed in sequential order
-2. constructor is called
+1. constructor is called see \<init\> methods

+TODO: make proof class for this initialization sequence

 All objects are created on the heap, specifically they are created in the nursery to begin with.

 ### Cleanup
 When using external resources sometimes objects need to be cleaned up.
 Since there is no destructor in Java this needs to be done manually with a method.
 Similar to managing memory in C/C++, but without a destructor. `dispose()` seems to be a loose convention.

+If you override `dispose()` you should call the base-class dispose using `super.dispose();`

+Objects should be disposed of in reverse order of creation, for dependency management.

 ### Garbage Collection
 See finalize()